composable-logs/composable-logs/docs/docs/home/index.md

 ## Demo ML training workflow

-One motivation for developing `pynb-dag-runner` is to have a framework to run workflows on limited or no cloud infrastructure.
+One motivation for developing Composable Logs is to have a framework to run workflows on limited or no cloud infrastructure.
 The [Demo workflow](../live-demos/mnist-digits-demo-pipeline/)-section in this documentation describe in more detail how one eg. deploy and run a workflow using only services provided with a (free, personal) Github account.